 In some respects, the Japanese health and social support system can be a little confusing when it comes to pregnancy.
 This is the case for Japanese and foreigners alike.
 From discount vouchers and booking hospital beds to the different types of medical facilities, the system of care and support can all seem somewhat arcane.

-The below is designed to give an overview of what to expect, what you need to do, as well as hopefully provide a rough idea of overall expected costs.
-As a disclaimer, my authority on the subject extends no further than that granted to me by the many, many phone calls to hospitals, enquiries at government offices, and hours of searching Japanese websites and hospital homepages once my wife became pregnant and the panic set in of realizing that I had no clue whom I was supposed to call or where I was supposed to go… Nevertheless, I hope it will provide some basis to get you off on the right footing should you find yourself in a similar situation.
+The following is designed to give an overview of what to expect, what you need to do, and a rough idea of expected costs.
+As a disclaimer, my authority on the subject extends no further than that granted to me by many phone calls to hospitals, inquiries at government offices, and hours of searching Japanese websites and hospital homepages once my wife became pregnant and the panic set in of realizing that I had no clue whom I was supposed to call or where I was supposed to go.
+Nevertheless, I hope it will provide some basis to get you off on the right footing should you find yourself in a similar situation.

 Pregnancy & the Japanese Health System

 Pregnancy is not covered under general health insurance in Japan.
 There are two reasons for this.
-Firstly, because being pregnant is not considered an illness or injury to oneself—the typical remit of health insurance.
-Secondly, because each pregnancy requires a different level of care there cannot be a fixed fee.
-Further, hospitals and clinics in Japan offer different levels of “service”, from the hotel-like treatment with your own separate room at the private hospitals to a more standard level of care elsewhere.
+Firstly, being pregnant is not considered an illness or injury—the typical remit of health insurance.
+Secondly, because each pregnancy requires a different level of care, there cannot be a fixed fee.
+Furthermore, hospitals and clinics in Japan offer different levels of “service,” from hotel-like treatment with your own separate room at private hospitals to a more standard level of care elsewhere.
+Note: While the government approved plans in early 2026 to bring childbirth under public health insurance, this change is not expected to be fully implemented until fiscal 2028.

-To provide financial support to families, Japan offers “maternity vouchers” (妊産婦健康診査費用補助券, ninsanpu-hoken-hiyō-hojoken) to expecting mothers.
-These maternity vouchers are essentially discount vouchers which can be used at the hospitals and clinics to reduce the cost of the regular check-ups during pregnancy.
-The discounts offered by the maternity vouchers differ depending on where you live (although in the 23 wards of central Tokyo they are the same), as do the non-medical auxiliary services such as free massages and house cleans post-birth.
+To provide financial support to families, Japan offers “maternity vouchers” (妊産婦健康診査費用補助券, ninsanpu-kenkō-shindan-hiyō-hojoken) to expecting mothers.
+These are essentially discount vouchers used at hospitals and clinics to reduce the cost of regular check-ups.
+The discounts offered by these vouchers differ depending on where you live (although they are standardized across the 23 wards of central Tokyo), as do non-medical auxiliary services such as post-birth support.

 Check-ups

-If the home test from the pharmacy is positive, then you’ll want to have a doctor confirm the result.
-This will cost about ¥5,000-10,000, and include a urine test and an ultrasound (depending on the number of weeks).
-Once your pregnancy is confirmed, the first thing you should do is go to your city office to collect your Maternity and Children Health Handbook, as described above.
-To receive this you will need to submit a “pregnancy notification form” (妊娠届出書, ninshin-todokeshutsu-sho).
+If a home test is positive, you should have a doctor confirm the result.
+This typically costs between ¥5,000 and ¥10,000 and includes a urine test and an ultrasound.
+Once the pregnancy is confirmed, go to your city office to collect your Maternity and Children Health Handbook.
+To receive this, you will need to submit a “pregnancy notification form” (妊娠届出書, ninshin-todokeshutsu-sho).
 Do not lose this pack.
-In principle, the maternity vouchers cannot be re-issued.
+In principle, maternity vouchers cannot be re-issued.

-You can now start your regular checkups.
-These checkups are called ninshin-kenkō-shindan (妊婦健康診断) in Japanese.
-You’ll need to find a clinic (more on the medical institutions below) and make your first appointment.
+You can then begin regular checkups (妊婦健康診断, ninshin-kenkō-shindan).
+You will need to find a clinic and make your first appointment.

-- One checkup per month until your 23rd week
+• One checkup per month until the 23rd week

-- Weekly checkups from the 36th week (40 weeks being the average term of pregnancy)
+• Weekly checkups from the 36th week (40 weeks being the average term)

-Naturally, the actual frequency will depend on your own situation following consultation with your doctor.
+Naturally, the actual frequency will depend on your situation and consultation with your doctor.

-The maternity vouchers act as discount vouchers; they do not cover the full cost of the check-ups.
-With the vouchers, the cost of these check-ups roughly breaks down as follows but costs vary depending on the hospital or clinic, as well as the medical diagnosis.
+The vouchers act as discounts; they do not cover the full cost of the check-ups.
+With the vouchers, costs roughly break down as follows (though they vary by facility):

-All told, you should expect the checkups to cost about ¥100,000 ($672) in total (after the discount vouchers).
-Additionally, you may have costs relating to prescriptions for symptoms during pregnancy (e.g. headaches, constipation relief, etc.), but these should be covered under your general health insurance.
+All told, you should expect checkups to cost about ¥100,000 ($626) in total after the discount vouchers.
+Additionally, you may have costs for prescriptions for symptoms like headaches or nausea, which should be covered under your general health insurance.

 Choosing a Hospital